 The interview will be about 20 minutes long and will be with two members of our Bootcamp selection team.
 We’ll ask you more about yourself and what you want to do with the skills you’ll learn at Bootcamp.

 We believe that campaigning works best when those directly experiencing an issue are the ones to decide how to confront it, so we love to train up ambitious campaigners who advocate for their own communities.

-We believe that you can never be too old to campaign and encourage activists of all ages to apply (though you have to be 18 or over on the first day of training!).
+We believe that you can never be too old to campaign and encourage activists of all ages to apply (though you have to be over 18!).

 We make an effort to centre those from marginalised backgrounds across the board at Bootcamp.
 We want to train up those less likely to have access to great training elsewhere.

 We’re interested in your ambition and experience in activism, whether that’s in a community setting or a more formal NGO one.
 We also want to know how our training might impact your campaign work.
 Bootcamp isn’t about what qualifications you have, it’s about having the drive to make a change!
 If that sounds like you, Campaign Bootcamp awaits!